Yvonne Cox ~ Trustee & Business Development

 I have worked as a consultant for Paradigm, a national organisation in the field of learning difficulties and now sit on the local Learning Disability Partnership Board and on the Joint Management Group.
 My passion is to share knowledge and experience in the hope of helping families get better lives for their sons and daughters.

 I have three children and my oldest, Imogen has severe learning disabilities and autism.
 As a baby and toddler, Imogen had to have lots of tests and assessments.
-She started off in mainstream school but it was quickly clear that she needed the more specialised environment of a special school, where she thrived.
-Imogen is now 20, living at home and going to college during the day.
+She started off in mainstream school but it was soon clear she needed the more specialised environment of a special school, where she thrived.
+Imogen is now 25, living at home and taking part in different activities during the day.
 Just like her siblings, she loves to be out and about doing things, especially swimming.
+We have found a great supported living house for her to move in to and we’re working with the support provider and Adult Social Care to make sure that she can move in gradually in a way that meets her needs.